UnionOfRAD/site/README.md

 ## Copyright & License

-The Lithium Website is Copyright (c) 2014 Union of RAD.
+The li3 Website is Copyright (c) 2014 Union of RAD.
 The code is distributed under the terms of the BSD 3-clause License.
 For the full license text see the LICENSE.txt file.